lorensen/VTKExamples/src/VTKBook/11Chapter11.md

 While Java is a portable byte-compiled language, its designers realized it was important to have a mechanism for developers to make calls to C or C++ routines.
 This mechanism is called the Java Native Interface, or JNI for short.
 The JNI provides a clean, well-defined way for native code such as C and C++ to work with Java.
 This allows a visualization system such as VTK to be used, which in turn provides a mechanism to access 3D graphics hardware (if available).
 Native code also allows performance critical functions to be handled in optimized C or C++ code instead of Java.

-The downside to using Java3D or native code is that it sacrifices Java’s portability somewhat.
+The downside to using Java3D or native code is that it sacrifices Java's portability somewhat.
 Where a pure Java program can be byte-compiled and run on any machine that supports Java, a program that relies on Java3D or native code requires that the compiled Java3D or native code support be installed on the client.
 For each type of machine you want to support, you will need a compiled version of the native code.
 For a toolkit like VTK this means that the client would have to download the native VTK support (e.g., an object library) before being able to run VTK-Java applications.
 Once that is done, most applications described in this book can be made into a Web-based visualization.
 Depending on the needs of the application, the data can be left on the server and the results sent to the client, or the data could be sent to the client for both processing and viewing.

 The following example outlines how to use Java and VTK to display vibrational modes of a rectangular plate.
 In the preceding examples an HTML form was used to obtain input from the client.
 With Java we can construct a customized client-side user interface to obtain the required information.